 You must take the core subjects.
 As well as this, you must make some choices, and choose one '1st choice' subject from each option block, the blocks are outlined below.
-From Block B you will pick either history or geography, from Block A you will pick a vocational course or computer science.
-From Block C you can make your own selection.
+From Block A you will pick either history or geography.
+From Blocks B and C you can make your own selection.